Loltolo-Lesapiti/ror_blog_app/README.md

 # 📖 Blog <a name="about-project"></a>

-> This project adds the Views associated with the Models and Controllers of the Blog App.
+> In this project I added forms to the Blog app.

 ## 🛠 Built With <a name="built-with"></a>